aramo44/travian_legends_bots/README.md

 🚀 **Level Up Your Travian Game!** 🏰
 ⚔️ **Dominate the Map with Advanced Automation** ⚔️
-🌟 **The Most Powerful Travian Bot Available** 🌟

 ![Farm List Management](docs/images/farm_list_config.png)

-*Experience the power of full automation with our advanced Travian Legends bot*

 An automated bot for Travian Legends that handles farming and oasis raiding operations.